Engineering symmetry-protected topological states in waveguide arrays: Engineering symmetries in photonic waveguide arrays

 The all-to-all coupling pattern breaks the BpS (all three waveguides now couple to each other), and the asymmetric driving breaks $z$-Ref symmetry.
 Consequently, CS, PHS, and $z$-RS are all absent.

-In the absence of conventional protecting symmetries, edge states are nevertheless observed at quasienergy $\varepsilon = \pi$ [Fig.~\ref{fig:1dsphsfin}\subref{fig:3wgphsrb1}].
+In the absence of conventional protecting symmetries, edge states are nevertheless observed at quasienergy $\varepsilon = \pi$ [Fig.~\ref{fig:1dsphsfin}(b)].
 The protecting symmetry is $s$-PHS.
 Under a momentum shift $k \rightarrow k + k_0$, the quasienergy spectrum appears in particle-hole related pairs $\{\varepsilon(k + k_0), -\varepsilon(-k + k_0)\}$.
-For the present network, the shifted momentum $k_0$ takes the value $ \pm \pi/2$ (see Appendix~\ref{app:3wg_sphs} for details).
+For the present network, the shifted momentum $k_0$ takes the value $ \pm \pi/2$ (see \cite{SM}~\ref{app:3wg_sphs} for details).
+The odd number of sites per unit cell forbids the Pfaffian invariant of the even-band case and pins an unremovable zero-quasi-energy mode, which leaves the $\pi$ gap as the only host of protected boundary states.
+The parity $\nu_\pi$ of Eq.~\eqref{eq:nuPi} is the $\pi$-gap $\mathbb{Z}_2$ invariant of the Floquet particle-hole classification~\cite{Nathan2015}, here carried by the shifted momenta $k_I=\pi/2,\,3\pi/2 $ (see \cite{SM} C for more details on invariant and phase diagram).

-Breaking $s$-PHS confirms its role: a constant on-site potential applied to all three waveguides during first step of evolution $0 \leq z < Z/3$ breaks the $s$-PHS constraint and removes the $\varepsilon = \pi$ edge states [Fig.~\ref{fig:1dsphsfin}\subref{fig:3wgsphsrb2}].
+Breaking $s$-PHS confirms its role: a constant on-site potential applied to all three waveguides during first step of evolution $0 \leq z < Z/3$ breaks the $s$-PHS constraint and removes the $\varepsilon = \pi$ edge states [Fig.~\ref{fig:1dsphsfin}(c)].